tony12tl/tokenizer-starter/temp/rules_for_ai.md

 ## EXTRA TOOLS THAT GIVE YOU SUPERPOWERS

 I have extended your capabilities with cli programs that can assist you.
-IMPORTANT: When I ask you do something that requires tools that that you don't natively have, you MUST call agents/tools_agent.py with that request and it will reply with a plan showing the tools available to you and how to use them to achieve the goal.
-NOTE: Tools are in the /tools dir
+IMPORTANT: When I ask you do something that requires tools that you don't natively have, you MUST look in the /tools dir

 ## CREATING TOOLS, SITES & APPS